-With funds from the reparations payments from the Franco-Prussian War of 1870/71, a site near the banks of the Rhine was acquired and buildings were built.
-The tasks of the institution were initially mainly in the fields of viticulture and Pomology (teaching of fruit growing), as well as the organization of a degree in gardening and viticulture.
+With funds from the reparation payments from the Franco-Prussian War in 1870/71, a site near the banks of the Rhine was acquired and buildings were erected.
+Initially, the tasks of the institute were primarily in the areas of viticulture and pomology (teaching fruit growing), as well as the organization of studies in gardening and viticulture.
 The first four directors were Oswin Hüttig (1827-1889) from 1872 to 1874, Christian Arndts (1831-1888) from 1874 to 1879, Rudolf Goethe (1843-1911) from 1879 to 1903 and Julius Wortmann (1856-1925) from 1903 to 1921.
-The latter founded the first yeast pure breeding station in 1894 and dealt intensively with plant pathology (diseases), plant physiology, fermentation physiology and wine cellar.
+The latter founded the first yeast pure breeding station in 1894 and dealt intensively with plant pathology (diseases), plant physiology, fermentation physiology and cellar management.

-The breeding of new grape varieties is traditionally given high attention.
-Already Dr. Hermann Müller-Thurgau (1850-1927) worked at the institute from 1867 to 1890 and laid the foundation stone for the grape variety named after him.
-Later, Dr. Heinrich Birk (1898-1973) directed the vine breeding institute and endeavored for an early ripening Riesling.
-Dr. Helmut Becker (1927-1989) was director of the Rebsuchtstation from 1964 to 1989 and has particularly promoted the breeding of new grape varieties.
-The breeding objectives were yield security, fungal resistance ( Botrytis, True and false mildew ), good wood maturity and high wine quality.
-These were among others the new breeds Allegro.
+Traditionally, great attention is paid to the breeding of new grape varieties.
+Already Dr. Hermann Müller-Thurgau (1850-1927) worked at the institute from 1867 to 1890 and laid the foundation for the grape variety named after him.
+Later Dr. Heinrich Birk (1898-1973) headed the Rebzucht-Institut and tried to get an early maturing Riesling.
+Dr. Helmut Becker (1927-1989) was the head of the vine growing station from 1964 to 1989 and particularly promoted the breeding of new grape varieties.
+The breeding goals were yield security, fungus resistance ( Botrytis, Real and wrong mildew ), good maturity and high wine quality.
+These included the new varieties Allegro.
 Arnsburger. bolero.
 Ehrenbreitsteiner.
 Ehrenfelser. dark fields. good Borner. hibernal.
 Müller-Thurgau.
 Osteiner.
 Primera. principal.
 Reichensteiner.
 Rotberger.
-Saphira and Schönburger, A special feature is that Geisenheim inherited the Asian species Vitis amurensis used (see under rondo ).
+Saphira and Schönburger, A peculiarity is that Geisenheim inherited the Asian species Vitis amurensis used (see under rondo ).

-The research institute Geisenheim also operates a commercial vineyard.
-The vineyards cover 20 hectares of vines in the Rheingau Single layers Fuchsberg, Kitzberg, Kläuserweg.
-Mäuerchen and Rothenberg (Geisenheim), as well as Kirchenpfad and Magdalenenkreuz (Rüdesheim).
+The Geisenheim Research Institute also operates a commercial winery.
+The vineyards cover 20 hectares in the vineyards Rheingau Individual layers Fuchsberg, Kitzberg, Kläuserweg.
+Mäuerchen and Rothenberg (Geisenheim), as well as church path and Magdalenenkreuz (Rüdesheim).
 They are over 80% with the white wine varieties Riesling.
 Müller-Thurgau.
 Pinot Blanc.
-Pinot Gris.
+Pinot gris.
 Chardonnay.
-Gewurztraminer and Sauvignon Blanc, as well as with the red wines Pinot Noir ( Pinot Noir ) Frühburgunder.
+Gewurztraminer and Sauvignon Blanc, as well as with the red wine varieties Pinot Noir ( Pinot Noir ) Frühburgunder.
 St. Laurent.
 Merlot.
 Zweigelt. regent.
 Gamaret and Garanoir planted.
-The wines are marketed in the lines Schoppenwine, Monrepos and Riesling.
-It will too Eiswein, bottle-fermented sect, various brandies (yeast, pomace, wine, fruit), liqueurs (nut) and fruit juices.
-The winery is a member of VDP (Verband deutscher Prädikatsweingüter).
+The wines are marketed in the Schoppen wines, Monrepos and Rieslings lines.
+It will be too Eiswein, bottle-fermented sparkling wine, various noble brandies (yeast, pomace, wine, fruit), liqueurs (nut) and fruit juices.
+The winery is a member of VDP (Association of German quality wine estates).